mcjkurz/qhchina/docs/index.md

 title: Home
 ---

-# Welcome to QHChina Lab
+# Welcome to qhChina Lab

-QHChina Lab is dedicated to quantitative research in Chinese humanities, providing computational tools and resources for researchers in the field.
+qhChina is dedicated to quantitative research in Chinese humanities, providing computational tools and resources for researchers in the field.

 ## Latest News and Updates